dubiousdavid/system/README.md

 1. No need to explicitly define dependencies for a particular service.
 Simply order the services in the system map to facilitate dependency needs.
 2. Configuration is first-class.
 To start the system or a particular service, a config value must be passed.
 This allows you to start/stop a system using a development or production config in a functional way.
+3. Systems can be combined and added to after inital creation.

 ## Installation